Employment and Internships

 To apply, please email HR@cbmm.org your resume and a thoughtful cover letter which includes how the Chesapeake Bay Maritime Museum internship fits with your background and career goals and what you hope to achieve from the experience, as well as what you believe you can contribute.
 Also required for consideration is a copy of your most recent transcript, and a letter of recommendation.
 The Chesapeake Bay Maritime Museum is an equal opportunity employer and does not discriminate on the basis of race, ethnicity, gender, age or sexual orientation.

 Successful completion of an accredited boat building school is preferred, but applicants with related experience will be considered.
 Though not required, it is strongly suggested that applicants visit the Chesapeake Bay Maritime Museum campus.

-Mail or fax your completed application to:
+To apply for a shipwright apprenticeship, please mail or fax your completed application to:

 Michael Gorman, Boatyard Manager

 St. Michaels, MD 21663